Sleeping (Rick Astley song)

-"Sleeping" is a song performed by English singer Rick Astley.
+"Sleeping" is a song performed by English singer-songwriter Rick Astley.
 It was written and produced by Chris Braide and Astley in 2001.
 The song was Astley's first single in almost eight years, released in Germany only.
 Its first UK appearance was on the 2002 Greatest Hits compilation.
 The song is also the first single from his fifth studio album, Keep It Turned On.
 It reached the top 75 of the singles charts in Germany and Switzerland.